 Shawky has won many awards and prizes for his work.
 He won the Ernst Schering Foundation Art Award in 2011 and was the recipient of the first Mario Merz Prize (2015) for his film trilogy, Al Araba Al Madfuna.

 In his ambitious film trilogy, Cabaret Crusades, Wael takes as his subject the complex historical and sociopolitical narratives surrounding the Christian Holy Wars.
 The series began in 2010 and was finally completed in January 2015, when it premiered at MoMA P.S.1, New York.
-Cabaret Crusades comprises of three films: The Horror Show File, The Path to Cairo, and The Secrets of Karbala, loosely inspired by Lebanese writer Amin Maalouf's The Crusades Through Arab Eyes.
+Cabaret Crusades consists of three films: The Horror Show File, The Path to Cairo, and The Secrets of Karbala, loosely inspired by Lebanese writer Amin Maalouf's The Crusades Through Arab Eyes.
 Shawky's films depict various historical accounts in an attempt to provide and illustrate an Arab perspective on the Crusades (from 1095 to 1204).
 All the characters in Shawky's three films are played by marionettes and feature classical Arabic.
 The second episode, The Path to Cairo, featured marionettes made of clay - a material believed to be what humans are made of according to the Qu'ran.

 In 2011, Shawky presented his work at the 12th Istanbul Biennial.
 In 2013, he created a live performance piece for the Sharjah Biennial from his 'Dictums' series, where 30 workers (primarily of Pakistani descent) sing a song in qawwali, a form of Sufi devotional music with words borrowed from the curatorial statement of the Biennial.
 Shawky went on to receive the Sharjah Biennial prize for the work In 2010, Shawky launched MASS Alexandria which is the first independent studio programme for young artists in Alexandria, Egypt.

-Shawky is currently undertaking a residency at MATHAF, in partnership with the Fire Station, in Doha, Qatar, where he is conducting research for his first feature-length film on the history of oil production in the Gulf.
+Shawky is currently undertaking a residency at MATHAF, in partnership with the Fire Station, in Doha, Qatar, where he is conducting research for his first feature-length film on the history of oil production in the Persian Gulf.
 Filming for the project will begin in 2018.